learn-co-curriculum/mod3-project-week-setup-example/README.md

 This may come as a shock but `config.api_only = true` tells our app that it is going to be an **API only**.
 In other words, our API **will not generate any HTML** and instead will return JSON.
 The frontend is responsible for taking that JSON, formatting the data, and generating HTML to show to the user.

+For now, we will leave the origins open.
+Later on, we can change this to only allow requests from the address of the frontend repo––localhost:8000 for example.

 ---

 + Next we are going to create our Notes controller: `rails g controller api/v1/Notes`